Robert Wormeley Carter

-Robert Wormeley Carter (June 17, 1734-1797) (sometimes nicknamed "Robin" by his father) was a Virginia planter and patriot who served in the House of Burgesses, all five Virginia Revolutionary Conventions, and briefly in the Virginia House of Delegates, all representing his native Richmond County.
+Robert Wormeley Carter (June 17, 1734 – 1797) (sometimes nicknamed "Robin" by his father) was a Virginia planter and patriot who served in the House of Burgesses, all five Virginia Revolutionary Conventions, and briefly in the Virginia House of Delegates, all representing his native Richmond County.

 Early life

 The son and principal heir of Landon Carter (who represented Richmond County part-time in the House of Burgesses for more than a decade and then became a leading advocate of independence before his death in 1778) and his first wife, the former Elizabeth Wormeley (1713-1740) was born at his father's seat, Sabine Hall, into the First Families of Virginia.
 His paternal grandfather Robert Carter was nicknamed "King Carter" in his lifetime because of his wealth and political influence, which include many years as Speaker of the House of Burgesses, followed by years on the Governor's Council (including two stints as the colony's acting governor).
 His maternal grandfather, John Wormeley, was likewise a planter from a long-powerful family, although he never served as a legislator, unlike his cousin and three generations of kin named "Ralph Wormeley".
 His birth family included two younger brothers, Landon Carter II (1738-1801) and John Carter (1739-1789) (both of whom became planters in Prince William County), and a sister, Elizabeth Wormeley Carter (1739-1778) who married Nelson Berkeley of Hanover County (1739-1787) (son of a burgess).
 His father remarried twice, both to young women who bore daughters shortly before their own deaths.
 Maria Byrd Carter bore Maria Carter (1744-1817, who married Robert Beverley of Essex County), and Elizabeth Beale Carter bore Judith Carter (1749-1836, who defied her father by marrying Reuben Beale of Madison County) and Lucy Carter, although her other daughters Fanny, Beale and Susannah (Sukie) Carter, all died young.

 In 1756, Robert Wormeley Carter married Winifred Travers Beale (1733-1794), who bore several children who survived to adulthood.
-Their firstborn, Anne Beale Carter (1756-1809), married her cousin, Landon Carter (of Cleve) (1751-1811) who would briefly serve in the House of Delegates representing King George County.
-This man's primary heir, Landon Carter (of Sabine Hall) (1757-1820) would ultimately inherit Sabine Hall, but only served a single term in the House of Delegates.
-His brother George Carter (d.
-1802) married his cousin Sarah Champe.
-Another daughter, Frances W. ("Fanny") Carter (1760-1850) married Ludwell Lee, a Virginia lawyer, planter and multi-term legislator who lived in Alexandria then Loudoun County.
+Their firstborn, Anne Beale Carter (1756-1809), married her cousin, Charles B. Carter.
+Robert Wormeley Carter's son and primary heir, Landon H. Carter, Jr. (of Sabine Hall) (1757-1820), would ultimately inherit Sabine Hall, but only served a single term in the House of Delegates.
+Another daughter, Elizabeth Carter (1759-1840), married her cousin Landon Carter (of Cleve) (1751-1811) who would briefly serve in the House of Delegates representing King George County.
+Landon Carter (of Cleve) was placed under the guardianship of his uncle, Robert Wormeley Carter's father, after his own father, Charles Carter (of Cleve) passed away.
+Another son, George Carter (d.
+1802), married his cousin Sarah Champe.
+A third daughter, Frances W. ("Fanny") Carter (1760-1850) married Ludwell Lee, a Virginia lawyer, planter and multi-term legislator who lived in Alexandria then Loudoun County.

+Robert Wormeley Carter should not be confused with his namesakes, a nephew by his brother John Fitzhugh Carter [Robert Wormeley Carter (1774-1809)] and a grandson by his son Landon H. Carter, Jr. [Robert Wormeley Carter (1792-1861)].